-47% plus of those individuals who comprise American society pay no taxes and are reliant upon the government for the basic necessities of life by receiving some form of federal aid.
+50%+ of those individuals who comprise American society pay little or no taxes and are almost totally reliant upon the government for the basic necessities of life by receiving some form(s) of federal aid.

 We can be drawn to several different conclusions about this situation.

 Another possible option could be that the government — particularly the governing power — believes that it can maintain its grip on that power by simply placating these people, much like the ancient Romans did in providing tribute to the barbarians in an effort to stave off invasion, anarchy, and chaos.
-The 47% are then docile and under control.
+The 50%+ are then docile and under control.

-Another possibility is that the leadership (e.g., religious, political, racial, ethnic, or cultural) of the 47% constantly informs the 47% that they have no hope of improvement, no pathway to success, no opportunities to succeed and — given this mindset — the 47% then simply settles back to be looked after, devoid of all hope.
-Yet they still spend their government money (usually with businesses aligned with the ruling elite) and they still vote.
-The bell curve, though, is dynamic, not static, and anyone within the 47% can improve themselves and succeed in life – if they try.
-If they can muster the necessary will in the face of the constant propaganda of their own leaders.
+Another possibility is that the leadership (e.g., religious, political, racial, ethnic, or cultural) of the 50%+ constantly informs the 50%+ that they have no hope of improvement, no pathway to success, no opportunities to succeed and — given this mindset — the 50%+ simply settles back to be looked after, devoid of all hope.
+They mindlessly spend their government money (usually with businesses aligned with the ruling elite) and they will vote — always for the status quo championed by the ruling elite.

 Finally — there are those who tend to think that every person who is in business is evil.
-They have allowed the corporate greed of the few to taint the many.
+People who think this have allowed the corporate greed of an evil few to taint the decent many.
 The unrestrained pursuit of profit without morality and ethics is evil.
-Enlightened capitalism, conducted within the boundaries set by morality and ethics, can achieve great things — but only if the dream of such great things is not vilified by those who seek only to manipulate and control the 47% plus to their advantage.
+Enlightened capitalism, conducted within the boundaries set by morality and ethics, can achieve great things — but only if the dream of such great things is not vilified by those who seek only to manipulate and control the 50%+ to their advantage.

 You have to decide which of these situations is true – and in which percentage you find yourself.